Shatanjay Sudha

 Can I use these with ChatGPT or other AI tools?

 Yes.
-They are written to work well with ChatGPT and similar AI systems.
-The real value comes from how well you adapt the prompt to your own situation.
+They are written to work well with ChatGPT and similar AI tools.
+The real edge comes from how precisely you adapt the prompt to your own numbers, timing, and tradeoffs.

 Are these prompts financial advice?